harmony-one/h/progress/yuriy-menkov.md

+2025 Q4 planning

+Continue development of analytics scripts for precise calculation of IL, profit, IRR, and optimal strategy search.
+Testing through running multiple bots, collecting statistics, as well as using historical data and simulations.

+Development of the Aerodrome monitoring service for dynamic monitoring and analysis of bot performance, as well as real-time comparison of multiple bots/wallets.
+Adding a user interface and report visualization for strategy comparison.

+Further development and improvements of the Snapshot x Harmony project.
+Adding new features such as automatic exclusion of low-activity validators from quorum, integration of governance voting into the staking interface, and more.

+---

 2025 Q3 Review

 Aerodrome Base data verification, including fee checks, dataset validation, and testing of different approaches to identify the most effective strategy.
 Developed and [launched](http://193.233.19.102:8081/api) the Aerodrome [Monitoring Service](https://github.com/harmony-one/aerodrome-analytics), which aggregates contract event and subgraph data into wallet- and position-level statistics.
 Integrated the service with a custom RPC node and subgraph, and validated its results against external sources such as Dune and custom transaction-level calculations.